 SEE ALSO: How to Clean Table Tennis Racket

-Blade Lacquering or sometimes used as blade sealing is a pretty standard techniques that is used by sellers to add a thin layer of varnish on the table tennis blades before assembling rubbers.
+Blade Lacquering or sometimes used as blade sealing is a pretty standard techniques that is offered by sellers to add a thin layer of varnish on the table tennis blades before assembling rubbers.
 Ofcourse the layers can be added thick also but that drastically changes the property of the blade.
 It is a good technique that is used to protect the blade from splintering of wood while removing rubber for the blade.

 The higher the layer of varnish, the higher is the protection of wood with higher changes in blade characteristics.

-Well, the hard fact is that blade lacquering changes the property of your blade.
+Well, the hard fact is that blade lacquering changes the properties of your blade.
 You can seal the blade but it will make the racket faster and that’s not a big downside unless you are concerned with minor details of playing characteristics of the blade.

 Blade sealing is a tedious process, personally I will recommend you to get it done from a professional as this requires to be done in a careful way and their is a lot of mess as the varnish get’s spilled.
 Unlike rubbers, you will need to even seal the edges of the blade and accidentally you might add more amount of varnish than you initially thought of adding.
 I personally order blades which I change rubber frequently with blade lacquering.

 It is down to personal choice, some people take precautions and some people take small measures to prevent their equipment.
-It’s upto you what really is your objective.
+It’s up to you what really is your objective.